-2. Eight marks are allotted to Q. No. 2 in Group 2 in Group B on 'Nutrition for Self and Family'.
+2. Seven marks are allotted to Q. No. 2 in Group 2 in Group B on 'Nutrition for Self and Family'.
 Any question can be selected from the list of questions given in Group B Part (a).
-Further subdivision of eight marks:
+Further subdivision of eight marks :

 (i) Planning and selection of foods according to specific requirements 2 Marks

-(ii) Preparation of one dish
+(ii) Preparation of one dish 3 Marks

-3 Marks 2 Marks
+(iii) Service 1 Marks

-(iv) Work place and method of work
+(iv) Work place and method of work 1 Mark

-1 Mark

-3. Three marks are allotted for question No. 3 from Group B Part (b and c).
-Further Sub-division of three marks:
+e marks are allotted for question No. 3 from Group B Part (b and c).
+Further Sure marks: ub-division

-(i) Preparation of oral dehydration solution
+(i) Preparation of oral dehydration solution 3 Marks

-Service
+or

 detection of adulterant

 1 mark for correct test

 2 marks for correct identification of adulterant.

-4. Three marks are allotted to Q. No. 4 from Group C on Money management and consumer education.
-Further sub-division of three marks:
+e marks are allotted to Q. No. 4 from Group C on Money management and ation.
+Further sub-division of three marks: consumer

-Selection of correct form 1 Mark
+Selec ction of correct form 1 Mark

-Correct filling of form 2 Marks
+Corre ect filling of form 2 Marks

+or

-Preparation of label 2 Marks
+Duom nuction of lobal 2 Mortra

-Correct quality mark according to the product
+- Preparation of label2 MarksCorrect quality mark according to the product1 Mark - 5. (i) Three marks are allotted to Q. No. 5 from Group D part (a) on 'My Apparel'.3 Marks (ii) Two Marks for checking of quality of ready-made garment 2 Marks - Two Marks are allotted to Q. No. 6 from Group D (part d+e).
+Further sub-division of two marks

+Selection of correct detergent

-1 Mark
+Removal of stain - using chemicals/detergents/bleach 1 Mark

+7. Class Record 5 Marks 8.
+Viva - questions should be related to practicals conducted during the examination 2 Marks

+General Instructions:

-5. Three marks are allotted to Q. No. 5 from Group D part (a) on 'My Apparel'.
-Three Marks for checking of quality of ready-made garment or Three Marks for correct reporting of effect of temperature on a particular cloth.
-6. Three Marks are allotted to Q. No. 6 from Group D (part d+e).
-Further sub-division of two marks Selection of correct detergent Removal of stain - using chemicals/detergents/bleach 1 Mark or Selection of correct ingredients 1 Mark Preparation of soap/detergent 1 Mark 7.
-Class Record 5 Marks 8.
-Viva - questions should be related to practicals conducted during the examination 2 Marks General Instructions: Out of the several alternatives given in each group of questions only one is to be assigned A. to the group.
-B. Preparation of dish means-methodical procedure, economical use of ingredient and finished product.
-C. Neat work D. In all, six questions are to be selected.
-3 Marks 1 from Group A
+- A. Out of the several alternatives given in each group of questions only one is to be assigned to the group. - B. Preparation of dish means-methodical procedure, economical use of ingredient and finished product. - C. Neat work - D. In all, six questions are to be selected.

+1 from Group A 3 Marks

+2 from Group B 8 + 3 11 Marks

+1 from Group C 3 Marks

+2 from Group 3 + 3 6 Marks

+Record 5 Marks

+Viva 2 Marks

+Total 30 Marks

-Total List of Questions
+List of Questions